Franklin News Foundation: Activities

 In the past, the Franklin Center provided training for investigative reporters, state-based news organizations, public-policy institutions, and watchdog groups.

 On May 10, 2011, Franklin Center journalist Lynn Campbell of IowaPolitics.com was named moderator for the 2012 Presidential Candidate Series.

-In June 2012 the Franklin Center teamed up with the Heritage Foundation to host the first annual Breitbart Awards dinner.
-The awards honored the life and work of the late Andrew Breitbart who "pioneered a new media revolution that transformed journalism and the political landscape."
+In June 2012, the Franklin Center and The Heritage Foundation hosted the first annual Breitbart Awards dinner.
+The awards honored the life and work of the late Andrew Breitbart.
 Syndicated columnist and Fox News Channel contributor Michelle Malkin took home the honors in 2013.